frischsl/CS5001-SeniorDesign/Project-Description.md

 #### TBD | TBD

 ### Topic Area
-#### Development of Flutter app that utilizes Azure Cloud Services.
+#### Development of a Meal Planner application that allows users detailed customization of nutritional values / diets.